angerhang/angerhang.github.io/pages/about.md

 I was raised in China and began to study aboard since high school.
 I have been extremely lucky to have studied at various great places in the US and Europe.
 Originally, I was trained as a computer scientist with a focus in machine learning (ML) but later I gradually started to gain more interests in the neuroscience/healthcare applications of ML techniques to advance the boundaries of these fields.

-In addition to my academic interests, I am a big fan of using advanced technical solutions to solve challenging business problems of different kinds.
+In addition to my academic interests, I am a big fan of using advanced techniques to solve challenging business problems of different kinds.
 That's why I have founded two startups, ShareCo and [inAI](http://www.inai.io), with friends during my study.
-I do believe that technologies will play a big role in making this world a better place and I would like to contribute by translating the cutting-edge research to tangible real-world applications.
+I do believe that technologies will play a big role in making this world a better place and I would like to contribute by translating the cutting-edge research into tangible real-world applications.

 ### What am I working on now?
 Trying to finish up my master thesis in reinforcement learning and getting ready to